Web3 Company Legal Structure: Operating Company, Foundation, Token (2026)

 | Value instrument | Token | Distinct securities & accounting questions |

-The functions are distinct; collapsing them or skipping the wrapper concentrates legal, tax and liability risk.
+The functions are distinct, and collapsing them or skipping the wrapper concentrates legal, tax and liability risk.
 The split is fact-specific, not a template.

 The unwrapped-DAO liability problem

-The reason wrappers exist: in the Samuels v.
+This is why wrappers exist.
+In the Samuels v.
 Lido DAO matter, a US federal court applying California law indicated an unwrapped DAO could be treated as a general partnership, which can expose participants to personal liability for the organisation's obligations.
-That is jurisdiction- and fact-specific and must be assessed with counsel — but the exposure of going unwrapped is real, and it is the wake-up call behind the foundation/wrapper choice.
+That analysis is jurisdiction- and fact-specific and must be assessed with counsel, but the exposure of going unwrapped is real, and it is the case that drives the foundation/wrapper choice.

 Whether the operating company or a foundation/wrapper is associated with the token is one of the most consequential decisions, touching securities, tax and governance.
-There is no universal answer — it is a securities- and tax-counsel determination on the specific facts and jurisdictions.
-It also drives the cap table: equity and token ledgers sit in (potentially) different entities.
+There is no universal answer; it is a securities- and tax-counsel determination on the specific facts and jurisdictions.
+It also drives the cap table, since equity and token ledgers may sit in different entities.

 Registering an entity in a low-tax jurisdiction does not make a project tax-free.
-Economic-substance rules, controlled-foreign-company (CFC) regimes, place-of-effective-management tests, and the founders' own personal tax residency all bite regardless of the registry.
-Structure is a compliance and liability question first; any tax effect is jurisdiction-specific — see the offshore substance myth.
+Economic-substance rules, controlled-foreign-company (CFC) regimes, place-of-effective-management tests, and the founders' own personal tax residency all apply regardless of the registry.
+Structure is a compliance and liability question first; any tax effect is jurisdiction-specific.
+See the offshore substance myth.

 Sequence it before the raise

-The structure interacts with the instruments raised (e.g. a SAFE plus a token warrant) and the token plan.
-Restructuring after a token is live or after a priced round is materially harder.
-Design the structure, the fundraising stack and the cap table together with counsel — not sequentially.
+The structure interacts with the instruments raised (for example a SAFE plus a token warrant) and the token plan.
+Restructuring after a token is live, or after a priced round, is materially harder.
+Design the structure, the fundraising stack and the cap table together with counsel rather than sequentially.

 Practical guidance

-- Decide token-issuer entity and jurisdiction with securities + tax counsel — no template.
+- Decide the token-issuer entity and jurisdiction with securities and tax counsel, since there is no template.

-- Treat "offshore" as a substance/compliance question, never an automatic tax saving.
+- Treat "offshore" as a substance and compliance question, never an automatic tax saving.

-- Sequence structure before fundraising/issuance — it constrains the stack and cap table.
+- Sequence the structure before fundraising and issuance, because it constrains the fundraising stack and the cap table.

-- Confirm with legal and tax counsel per jurisdiction — fact-specific; not legal/tax advice.
+- Confirm with legal and tax counsel per jurisdiction.
+This is fact-specific and not legal or tax advice.

-Wag3s HR keeps the structured, auditable record behind the chosen structure — entities, contributor and cap-table data, instrument terms — feeding accounting and reporting with an audit trail, while the legal, securities and tax characterisation of the structure stays counsel-confirmed.
+Wag3s HR keeps the structured, auditable record behind the chosen structure: the entities, contributor and cap-table data, and instrument terms that feed accounting and reporting, with an audit trail.
+The legal, securities and tax characterisation of the structure stays confirmed by counsel; Wag3s supports that determination rather than substituting for it.
 See the HR product page.

 Further reading